WEBINAR | Incorporating Genetic Diversity in Mouse Models and the Potential for Precision-Medicine for Alzheimer’s

 - How does adding genetic diversity improve the predictive power of mouse models of aging?

-A Q&A, facilitated by Steven N. Austad, PhD—Co-Principal Investigator of the Nathan Shock Centers Coordinating Center and Director of the Nathan Shock Center at the University of Alabama Birmingham—will follow Dr. Kaczorowski’s presentation.
+A Q&A, facilitated by Steven N. Austad, PhD—Co-Principal Investigator of the Nathan Shock Centers Coordinating Center and Director of the Nathan Shock Center at the University of Alabama Birmingham—followed Dr. Kaczorowski’s presentation.

 About the Presenter